sympy/SymPEPs/SymPEP-0001.md

 Importantly, **a SymPEP is not documentation** for the proposed change.
 End user documentation should be included with the implementation of the feature in the corresponding SymPy documentation.
-This also means that other documentation should not rely on cross-referencing a SymPEP as if it were documentation for a feature.
+This also means that other documentation should not rely primarily on cross-referencing a SymPEP as if it were documentation for a feature.
 Even technical discussion of a feature should be documented separately from a SymPEP.
 The reason is that SymPEPs will necessarily include details that are irrelevant to the final implementation, such as discussions of alternate implementations which were rejected and discussions of implementation of the change.

 ## SymPEP Workflow